xcode96/API-testing/README.md

     - Create and manage "Exam Folders" (top-level categories).
     - Add "Sub-Topics" (individual quizzes) within each folder.
     - Create, edit, and delete questions with ease.
-- **Certificate Customization**: Upload a company logo, official seal, and digital signatures.
-Customize all text, signatory names, and titles that appear on the printable Certificate of Completion.
-- **Notification Log**: View a log of all simulated emails sent by the system for user actions like registration or retakes.

 ### Data & Integration
 - **Persistent Data Storage**: Uses Vercel KV as a fast and reliable database, ensuring all data is saved permanently.
 - **GitHub Synchronization (GitOps)**: Manage your training content in a `data.json` file within a GitHub repository.
 A single click in the admin panel syncs all changes, treating Git as your content management system.
 - **Robust Backup & Restore**:
-    - **Full System Backup**: Export all application data (users, quizzes, settings, logs) into a single JSON file.
+    - **Full System Backup**: Export all application data (users, quizzes, settings) into a single JSON file.
     - **Full System Restore**: Import a `data.json` file to completely overwrite the application's live data—perfect for migration or restoring from a backup.
 - **Modular Content Management**: Import and export individual Exam Folders as JSON files, allowing for modular and shareable training content.